Create a

 The labor market is pushing back on traditional career advancement

 Research demonstrates that employee appetites are moving towards more mobility across functions and job families.
 McKinsey found that 48% of surveyed employees who quit moved to employers in different industries.
-A global sample found that 65% of those who quit did not return to the same industry, and 41% left jobs due to a lack of career development and advancement opportunities (consistent with a significant amount of data that suggests that job rotations help stave off unnecessary turnover.
+A global sample found that 65% of those who quit did not return to the same industry, and 41% left jobs due to a lack of career development and advancement opportunities (consistent with significant data suggesting that job rotations help stave off unnecessary turnover).

 Jobs and work are changing significantly